 The Department of Classical Studies offers courses in the languages and culture of ancient Greece and Rome.
 Students are introduced to the intellectual, social, and cultural achievements of classical antiquity that are the foundation for the formation and identity of modern western society.
 Whether through courses focused on classical languages, ancient history, the rhetoric of politics, the logic of philosophy, or the art of poetry, the study of classical civilization inculcates a lucidity of expression and a predilection for reason, as it inspires creativity, civic awareness, ethical behavior, and critical inquiry.

 Eta Sigma Phi is an honorary collegiate society for students of Latin and/or Greek.
 Members are elected by local chapters which have been chartered by the society.
 Denison is the Zeta chapter, founded in 1926.

 In order to become a member students must:

-be a declared Classics, Greek or Latin major or minor
+be a declared Classical Studies major or minor, or Greek or Latin minor